openharmony/docs/en/readme/test_subsystem.md

 	```
 	In the command:
 	```
-	-t [TESTTYPE]: specifies the test case type, which can be UT, MST, ST, or PERF.
+	-t [TESTTYPE]: specifies the test type, which can be UT, MST, ST, or PERF.
 This parameter is mandatory.
-	-tp [TESTTYPE]: specifies a part, which can be used independently.
+	-tp [TESTPART]: specifies the part to test.
+This parameter can be used independently.
-	-tm [TESTTYPE]: specifies a module.
-This parameter must be specified together with -tp.
+	-tm [TESTMODULE]: specifies the module to test.
+This parameter must be used together with -tp.
-	-ts [TESTTYPE]: specifies a test suite, which can be used independently.
+	-ts [TESTSUITE]: specifies the test suite.
+This parameter can be used independently.
-	-tc [TESTTYPE]: specifies a test case.
-This parameter must be specified together with -ts.
+	-tc [TESTCASE]: specifies the test case.
+This parameter must be used together with -ts.
 	You can run -h to display help information.
 	```
 ### Executing Test Cases on Linux
 #### Mapping Remote Port
-To enable test cases to be executed on a remote Linux server or a Linux VM, map the port to enable communication between the device and the remove server or VM.
+To enable test cases to be executed on a remote Linux server or a Linux VM, map the port to enable communication between the device and the remote server or VM.
 Configure port mapping as follows:
 1. On the HDC server, run the following commands:
 	```
 	hdc_std kill